sdemoya/stealthysubmarine/Notes.md

         Weak File Permissions
         Malicious Programs

-we will try to escalate our privileges to a system administrator (complete unrestricted access to a system)
-- called root on Android, Apple, and Linux systems and administrator on MS Windows systems
+    we will try to escalate our privileges to a system administrator (complete unrestricted access to a system) - called root on Android, Apple, and Linux systems and administrator on MS Windows systems

-#Linux
-whoami
-ssh USERNAME@10.10.182.96
-ls
-cat FILENAME
-history #
+# THM: Introduction to Offensive Security: Web Applicaiton Security